AnuragVerma28nov/JAVA-TUTORIALS/JAVA_LAB_PROGRAMS/README.md

 ### 1. Write and Execute Java Program using Java Compiler and Eclipse Platform.
 - Learn to set up Java in Eclipse and compile/run basic Java programs.

-### 2. Create Simple Java Program using Command Line Argument
+### 2. Create Simple Java Program using Command Line Argument.
 - Demonstrates how to accept and process command line arguments in Java.

 ### 3. Understand OOP Concepts and Basics of Java Programming